apache/streampipes-extensions/streampipes-processors-geo-jvm/src/main/resources/org.apache.streampipes.processors.geo.jvm.processor.staticdistancecalculator/documentation.md

 ## Description

-Calculates the distance (in km) between a fixed location (e.g., a place) and a latitude/longitude pair of an input event.
+Calculates the distance between a fixed location (e.g., a place) and a latitude/longitude pair of an input event.

 ***